debbhie/deborah-turank/README.md

 ## My Expertise
 ###  📊 Data Analytics
   I possess a strong foundation in data cleaning, manipulation and visualization.
-I am proficient in using tools such as excel, sql and tableau to extract insight from complex data sets.
+I am proficient in using tools such as excel, sql and powerBI to extract insight from complex data sets.

 ### 💹 Data Visualization
 I have great insight for visualizing data in a clear manner.
-I am proficient in creating insightful charts and interactive dash boards using tools like Tableau and powerBI.
+I am proficient in creating insightful charts and interactive dash boards using tools like Tableau, powerBI and microsoft excel.

 ### 🎤 Problem solving
 I thrive in tackling challenging problems and finding solutions through data analysis.
 My approach to each project is logical and with a structured mindset, breaking down complex problems into manageable tasks to deliver into actionable results.